Electric & Acoustic Guitar lessons, based in North Leeds

 Where my lessons take place

-I offer lessons from my home in Kirkstall, Leeds, close to the Kirkstall Forge train station.
-Here I have my teaching aids, spare amplifiers and guitars that you may use during a session.
+I offer lessons from my home in Kirkstall, Leeds, close to the Kirkstall Forge train station, just off the A65.
+Very convenient if you live in Horsforth, or near the Leeds ring road on the North side.
+Here I have my teaching aids, spare amplifier and acoustic guitars that you may use during a lesson.

-For an additional fee, I am also available to travel to your home in North Leeds and surrounding areas, including; Collingham, Linton, Wetherby and Harrogate.
+For an additional fee, lessons at your home are possible.
+I am available to travel to North Leeds and surrounding areas, including; Collingham, Linton, Wetherby and Harrogate.

 What you can expect from lessons with me